daonb/a-fittest-ide/README.md

 ### Making Changes

-If you want to change something, go ahead and edit one of the config files.
+If you want to change something, go ahead and edit one of the files.
-Just don't forget to reset:
+All the configuration files are grouped into two directories: `/config` and '/skin'.
+After editing one of the files, you'll need to reset the tool:

 * `exec zsh` when you change a `zsh*` file
 * CTRL-aI for `tmux*` files